mortezakowkabi/jcb-persian-documentation/006-Basic-Fields.md

 If the value and label are the same, you can omit the pipe (`|`).

 > **Dynamic Lists:**
-> Later tutorials will show how to make lists populate dynamically from other tables using JCB’s advanced field features.
+> Later tutorials will show how to make lists populate dynamically from other tables using JCB's advanced field features.

 ---